 Tax debt can be burdensome.
 Tax relief and tax forgiveness can offer you a solution.
-Find out about tax forgiveness and how to apply for tax forgiveness in this short guide.

 Financial hardships can be challenging.
 When you cannot pay your taxes, it only adds to the amount of stress and frustration.
 Fortunately, you may qualify for tax forgiveness or tax relief from the Internal Revenue Service (IRS).
 These programs can considerably reduce the amount of taxes you owe to the government.
 In this guide, you will learn about tax forgiveness, your eligibility for tax forgiveness, how to apply for tax forgiveness, and which companies can help you with tax forgiveness and tax relief.

 Tax forgiveness is an IRS program falling under the Offer of Compromise.
 An offer of compromise is an arrangement with the government allowing you to pay back only a portion of your taxes and settle your outstanding debt.
 You can reduce the amount of taxes you owe, and the IRS can receive a significant amount in payment.

 The IRS and financial companies working with the IRS offer tax forgiveness and tax relief programs.
 Other measures include installment agreements, currently not collectible (CNC) statuses, and tax credit programs.
 If you do not qualify for tax forgiveness, you may find assistance through one of these options.

 To qualify for tax forgiveness, you must meet strict requirements set by the IRS.
 The primary qualification states that you must owe the IRS $10,000 or more in back taxes or taxes you have not fully paid from the previous year.
 If you owe less than this amount, you may wish to pursue another tax relief measure to reduce your burden.